cloudflightio/cloudflight-eslint-plugin/packages/eslint-plugin-node/README.md

-# `@cloudflight/eslint-plugin-vue`
+# `@cloudflight/eslint-plugin-node`

-The Cloudflight ESLint Plugin for Vue provides multiple configurations of ESLint rules recommended by Cloudflight.
+The Cloudflight ESLint Plugin for Node provides multiple configurations of ESLint rules recommended by Cloudflight.

 You can find the directory of all rules including their reasoning [here](src/configs).